closruiz/ClockFormat/README.md

 # ClockFormat
-Project the displays a 12 and 24 hr clock at the same time.
+C++ Project the displays a 12 and 24 hr clock at the same time.